jaimedelacruz/stic/README.md

 mpiexec -n 1 ../src/STiC.x
 ```
 ...and wait.
 The code will provide information of each Levenberg-Marquardt iteration as they are completed.

+## Acknowledgements

+We are gratefull to N. Piskunov for allowing us to use his excellent EOS in our code.
+JdlCR is supported by grants from the Swedish Research Council (2015-03994), the Swedish National Space Board (128/15).
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (SUNMAG, grant agreement 759548).
+SD and JdlCR are supported by a grant from the Swedish Civil Contingencies Agency (MSB).

+This research was supported by the CHROMATIC grant of the Knut and Alice Wallenberg foundation.